cover-me/repository/qcodes/readme.md

 # To do:

 Make parameter readings parallel using threads.
+The function has already been implemented in qcodes' doNd functions.

 # Snapshots: